Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Lago di Sorapis Circuit Trail is a 13.2 km circular trail starting at Passo Tre Croci, east of Cortina d’Ampezzo.
 The trail leads to the famous milky-turquoise Sorapis Lake along narrow secured ledges and forest paths.
 Because most travelers hike this trail out-and-back, it can get very congested.
 I highly recommend hiking the more interesting circular route to Forcella Marcuóira, if you’re confident descending deep and slippery scree slopes.

-Hikes in the Tofane Group
+Tofane Group Hikes

 Tofana di Roses Circuit Trail is an 11.9 km circular trail around the magnificent Tofana di Rozes mountain in the Ampezzo Dolomites.
 This is my favorite hike in Cortina d’Ampezzo!!!
 It begins at Rifugio Dibona, west of Cortina d’Ampezzo, and circuits the massif in a clockwise direction.